monhi/inilite/README.md

 Other types can be converted to string and saved inside ini file.

 Notes:
-- each line can have maximum or 512 characters. you can change it in `iniLinux.h` header file.
+- each line can have maximum or 512 characters. you can change it in `IniLinux.h` header file.
 - lines are sorted alphabetically before saving.